Towards Certified Robustness of Distance Metric Learning: Experimental setup and additional results

-\paragraph{Experimental setting of LMNN-CR} We first explain the ranges of hyperparameters, i.e. $\tau \in U\left(0,P_{90\%}\{d_{\bm E}(\bm x_i, \bm x_{i,\text{min}})\}\right)$, $\lambda \in U(0, 4/\tau^2)$.
-Setting the upper bound of the adversarial margin $\tau$ via the percentile avoids unnecessary large values, matching our intention to expand the certified neighborhood primarily for hard instances.
-The upper bound of the weight parameter $\lambda$ depends on the realization of $\tau$ to ensure that magnitudes of perturbation loss and LMNN loss are at the same level. $\bm M$ is initialized as the identity matrix.
+$\bm M$ is initialized as the identity matrix.
 The learning rate $\gamma$ is initialized to 1.
 Following~\cite{weinberger2009distance}'s work, $\gamma$ is increased by $1\%$ if the loss function decreases and decreased by $50\%$ otherwise.
-The training stops if the relative change in the objective function is smaller than the threshold of 1e-7 or reaches the maximum number of iterations of 1000.
+The training stops if the relative change in the objective function is smaller than the threshold of $10^{-7}$ or reaches the maximum number of iterations of 1000.